workflowproducts/envelope/README.md

 Envelope seeks to be the easiest way to build web apps for accounting, inventory and other business applications.
 Over time we notice when we're writing similar Javascript over and over and we'll build another Web Component to remove all that.

-Around 2014 we got a government contract than they said they prefered open source.
+Around 2014 we got a government contract than they said they preferred open source.
 We polished it up and released it.
 It was a disaster.
-It had integrated developement source and SQL code control and users were unable to comprehend it.
+It had integrated development source and SQL code control and users were unable to comprehend it.
 All the feedback was negative.
 We ripped all the extras out and re-released it.
 The simpler, cleaner version seems to be easier to understand, install and manage.

 ## Roadmap

 Frankly, we miss our integrated SQL and source code control.
-Our highest priority is to figure out a way to add that functionality back in while keeping it in a seperate, optional project or something.
+Our highest priority is to figure out a way to add that functionality back in while keeping it in a separate, optional project or something.

 Then we'll move back into feature expansion.
 The features we want to bring to Envelope next, in no particular order: